openai/baselines/docs/guide/vec_envs.rst

 .. note::

-	When using vectorized environments, the environments are automatically resetted at the end of each episode.
+	When using vectorized environments, the environments are automatically reset at the end of each episode.

 .. warning::